-Step 1: NRT to Tokyo Station (Either A or B below will work)
+Step 1: NRT \rightarrow Tokyo Station (Either A or B below) A) Tokyo Shuttle Bus

-A) Tokyo Shuttle Bus - 90-120 min / about \$10
+90-120 min / \$10

-Buses are operated by several companies and runs every 20 mins from 6am to 23pm, providing transportation between NRT terminal and Tokyo station.
-It is the cheapest option to transport from NRT to Tokyo station, but it takes longer time than trains.
+Buses are operated by several companies and runs every 20 min from 6am to 11pm, providing transportation between NRT terminal and Tokyo station.
+It is the cheapest option to transport from NRT to Tokyo station, but it takes longer than train.